adwxith/Role-Based-Access-Control-RBAC-Backend/README.md

 This backend application implements Role-Based Access Control (RBAC) for managing user roles and authentication.
 Built with Node.js and PostgreSQL, it uses JWT for authentication and Docker for containerization.

 ---
+**⚠️ Precautions ⚠️**

+- **Access Tokens:** Access tokens are returned in API responses for easier testing and reference during project development. **This is not a best practice for production environments.** Always ensure tokens are handled securely and never exposed unnecessarily.

+- **Environment Files:** Including sensitive files like `.env` or embedding environment variables in `docker-compose.yml` is only for simplicity during development. **Avoid committing such files to version control** and use secure methods for storing environment variables in production (e.g., deployment secrets or environment management tools).

+---

 ## Table of Contents
 - [Prerequisites](#prerequisites)